-- Successful completion of at least two years of an ACGME-approved pediatric residency training program before beginning training in child neurology.
+- Successful completion of at least two years of an ACGME-approved pediatric residency training program before beginning training in child neurology is strongly recommended.
 See the different tracks to enter our program below.

-- Graduation from medical school within the past ten years.
+- Graduation from medical school or pediatrics residency within the past ten years.

 - If in the United States on a visa, you must be eligible to remain for an additional three years in order to complete our training program.

-The Categorical Program in Child Neurology at Boston Medical Center is a five-year program that allows the trainee to do two years of pediatrics (June 2017 - June 2019) and three years of child neurology (July 2019 - June 2022).
-At the end of the program the trainee is board eligible for board certification in both child neurology and pediatrics.
-The first two years of training are in the Boston Combined Residency Program Urban Health Advocacy Track (UHAT).
-The final three years are in Pediatric Neurology, the first year being in adult neurology and the final two years in Pediatric Neurology.
+- The categorical program in child neurology at Boston Medical Center is a five-year program that allows the trainee to do two years of pediatrics (June 2023 - June 2025) and three years of child neurology (July 2025 - June 2028).
+At the end of the program the trainee is board-eligible for board certification in both child neurology with special qualification in pediatric neurology and pediatrics.
+The first two years of training are in the Boston Combined Residency Program Leadership in Equity and Advocacy Track (BCRP-LEAD) and the final three years in pediatric neurology (the first year of these three years is in adult neurology).

 Frequently Asked Questions

-Yes, if you are applying to the Categorical track, you should apply to the Boston Combined Residency Program, Urban Health and Advocacy Track (BCRP/UHAT).
+Yes, if you are applying to the categorical track, you should apply to the Boston Combined Residency Program, Leadership in Equity and Advocacy Track (BCRP-LEAD).